 Children are a great incentive and impetus for parents to learn about themselves, about each other and about life itself.
 Unfortunately, much of the learning may occur at their expense.

 ~Dr. Gabor Maté, Physician, Addiction & Trauma Expert

-I used to dress like a cross between bag lady and fairy princess.
+I used to dress like a cross between a bag lady and a fairy princess.
 This was when I was very young.
 About 3-5 years of age.
 According to my mom, I went through a period where the first words out of my mouth the moment I woke up was, “I wanna wear a dress.” (in mandarin).

 I loved skirts and dresses and couldn’t wait to wear them every day.
 A part of me felt alive and pretty in a dress.
 The movement around me both mesmerized and brought me joy when I twirled.

 But the dress wasn’t enough on its own.
 I would also accessorize with long beaded necklaces that came down past my knees and slouchy bags that dragged around my ankles, picked off from the adult’s closet to complete my ensemble.
 Sometimes I’d add an umbrella, other times, I'd throw on a make-shift cape or headdress for added pizazz.

 That was the outfit that made me feel amazing.
 Dressing myself (on the days that I was allowed to) was one form of self-expression that I loved as a child.

 Although hobo chic has made a trendy comeback since, I’d say my wardrobe choice has definitely taken on a more mainstream look as I've gotten older.
 It’s now less abstract expressionism and more modern-day contemporary.
 Although my husband will unwittingly signal periodically with a look of wonderment when I slip back into eccentric moments (some people just don’t understand the comfort of a mumu dress).